-ATTENTION ARIZONA STUDENTS:
+ATTENTION ARIZONA SPACE GRANT STUDENTS:

-Apply to be part of the first Space Camp at Biosphere 2 (SCB2), August 5th-10th, 2019!
+Apply to be part of the fourth annual Space Camp at Biosphere 2 (SCB2), (TBD) 2023!

 WHAT TO EXPECT:

-- College-level academic, residential, and extracurricular activities;
+- College-level academic, residential, and extracurricular activities.

-- Exposure and access to state-of-the-art courses, technology, and facilities;
+- Exposure and access to state-of-the-art courses, technology, and facilities.

-- Daily activities include tours of the Biosphere 2 facilities, lectures and experiments, evening star-gazing parties, shared meals, and free time;
+- Daily activities include tours of the Biosphere 2 facilities, lectures and experiments, evening star-gazing parties, shared meals, and free time.

 - Any major is welcome!;